KneesDev/PurelapCSS/README.md

 # Purelap
-A lightweight, responsive, and modern CSS framework that makes it easy to create beautiful and consistent web pages.
+A lightweight, responsive, and modern CSS framework that makes it easy to create consistent web pages.

 ## Installation
 You can install Purelap via CDN by adding the following code to the head of your HTML file: